mediaelement/mediaelement/docs/api.md

 Attribute | Description
 -------- | ------------
-autoplay |	Specifies that the video will start playing as soon as it is ready class | Specifies one or more class names for an element (refers to a class in a style sheet) controls | Specifies that video controls should be displayed (such as a play/pause button etc). id | Specifies a unique id for an element; if not specified, the plugin will create one automatically
+autoplay |	Specifies that the video will start playing as soon as it is ready.
+[Make sure to follow autoplay policies.](#autoplay) class | Specifies one or more class names for an element (refers to a class in a style sheet) controls | Specifies that video controls should be displayed (such as a play/pause button etc). id | Specifies a unique id for an element; if not specified, the plugin will create one automatically